-While all valuation models share a common foundation, they are tailored to the specific characteristics of each portfolio company from the date of acquisition.
+While all valuation models share a common foundation. they are tailored to the specific characteristics of each portfolio company from the date of acquisition.
 This principle, known as "calibration," minimizes subjective judgment, ensuring the most objective valuation models possible and reducing sources of estimation uncertainty.
 As part of this process, appropriate discounts for illiquidity are applied, typically ranging from 10% to 30%, reflecting the marketability constraints of private investments and further enhancing the robustness of the valuation approach.
 Each model is linked to a market data provider (S&P Capital IQ), which automates the integration of market data at each valuation date.

 After the investment team establishes the valuation, the model, results, and documentation undergo a rigorous multi-level review process.
-This involves discussions within the investment team-our best experts on the company and its market-followed by reviews with the GEC member in charge, the business control manager specialized in valuation, the CFO, the entire GEC, and the Audit, Compliance, and Risk Committee.
+This involves discussions within

+Luxempart's first strategic pillar is to invest in Direct the investment team-our best experts on the company and its market-followed by reviews with the GEC memvaluation, the CFO, the entire GEC, and the Audit, Compliance, and Risk Committee.
 Additionally, valuation models and supporting documentation are reviewed as part of the financial statements external audit.
 In addition, every year, we voluntarily engage an external expert to conduct an in-depth review of one or more valuation models, further reinforcing our commitment to rigorous valuation practices.